Aerial bombing of cities: Vietnam War

 From 1965 to 1968, during the Vietnam War, the United States Air Force conducted an aerial campaign known as Operation Rolling Thunder.
 The campaign began with interdiction of supply lines in rural areas of southern North Vietnam but incrementally spread northward throughout the country.
 In 1966, restrictions against bombing the capital city of Hanoi and the country's largest port, Haiphong, were lifted, and they were bombed by the USAF and Navy.
 The bombing of the city centers continued to be prohibited.
 However, the South Vietnamese cities seized by the communists were bombed, including the former capital of Huế during the 1968 Tet Offensive.

 The Republic of Vietnam Air Force bombed contested cities in South Vietnam in 1968, 1972 and 1975, while the Vietnam People's Air Force attacked Southern cities (including the capital city of Saigon) in 1975.

-Arab–Israeli conflict
+Arab-Israeli Conflict

-The Lebanese capital of Beirut was attacked by the Israeli aircraft during the Siege of Beirut in 1982, and during the 2006 Lebanon War (using guided munitions).
 Israeli cities were bombed by Egyptian, Syrian and Jordanian aircraft during the 1948 Arab-Israeli war and the Six-Day War.
 The bombing included attacks on some of Israel's largest cities, such as Tel Aviv, Jerusalem and Haifa.
+The Lebanese capital of Beirut was attacked by the Israeli aircraft during the Siege of Beirut in 1982, and during the 2006 Lebanon War (using guided munitions).
 Israel also conducted air strikes targeting Palestinian targets during the Second Intifada, including against Hamas in Gaza.